Jack-Barradell/FlashExfil/README.md

 During testing we have achieved a data transfer rate of 50KBs during the flashing phase, it is possible to run this tool at a higher rate with higher power machines.

+**Note: This tool rapidly flashes coloured squares on a screen, if you suffer from a condition such as epilepsy, this may be unsuitable**

 ## Usage

 ### Overview